 - What happens when learning is a priority?

 What is Learning and Development?

-The Human Resources experts over at HR Technologist define Learning and Development to a tee : “A specialized HR function, learning and development (L&D) is defined as the process of empowering employees with specific skills to drive better business performance.”
+The Human Resources experts over at HR Technologist define Learning and Development define Learning and Development to a tee: “A specialized HR function, learning and development (L&D) is defined as the process of empowering employees with specific skills to drive better business performance.”

-Currently, big money is being spent on enterprise learning and development and there’s a good reason why – learning is your competitive advantage, and as mentioned above, it’s how you initiate “better business performance”.
+Currently, big money is being spent on enterprise learning solutions and there’s a good reason why – learning is your competitive advantage, and as mentioned above, it’s how you initiate “better business performance”.

 There’s no doubt executives see the importance of developing employees; almost 50% of executives believe the workforce isn’t receiving the training necessary for their businesses to succeed.
 They fear a loss of revenue and business to competitors, eroding customer satisfaction, and delaying product development.
-Not to mention the financial consequence of hiring rather than training employees.
-These truths are all alarming, but we have tools to improve.
+Not to mention the financial consequence of hiring rather than training employees, and low retention rates.
+These truths are all alarming, but the good news is that we have tools to improve.